Murrumbidgee Inter-Valley Trade Explained

 - Depending on the direction of the transfer this will increase or decrease the IVT.

-- Current balance of the Murrumbidgee IVT
+- Summary of the Murrumbidgee IVT balance

 On 3 December 2020 the balance of the Murrumbidgee IVT was at 108.6GL, with transfers between the Murrumbidgee to the Murray closed with the capacity being at -8.6GL; trades from the Murray to Murrumbidgee were open with a capacity of 108.6GL being able to be transferred.